bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 Also, change "FORWARD" chain policy to "ACCEPT"

 ### DNS redirection can also be done behind NAT
 Some may have the requirement or need to host a c2 server on an internal network.
-Using a combination of IPTABLES, SOCAT, and reverse ssh tunnels, we can certainly acheive this in the following manner.
+Using a combination of IPTABLES, SOCAT, and reverse ssh tunnels, we can certainly achieve this in the following manner.

 ![Sample DNS NAT Setup](./images/dns_nat.png)